-{\bf Conclusion.} The famous Poisson distribution is a straightforward limit of a simple distribution in terms of binomial coefficients, its lattice variant.
-This is one of the fundamental links between combinatorics and statistics.
-Our basic distribution $\{\pi_r\}$ for the probabilities of $r$ infections is a sum of $(L+1)$ binomial coefficients, where $L$ is the duration of the immunity period.
-We transform this straightforward formula for $\pi_r$ to the one where the number of terms depends only on $r$, the number of infections.
-This formula is convenient to calculate the limits $\pi'_r$ of $\pi_r$ as $N\to \infty$ and $\lim_{N\to \infty} L/N=\nu>0$.
-We give several other formulas for $\pi_r$ and the corresponding generating function.
+{\bf Main findings.} The famous Poisson distribution is a straightforward limit of a simple distribution in terms of binomial coefficients, its lattice variant.
+Our distribution $\{\pi_r\}$ for the probabilities of $r$ infections is a sum of $L\!+\!1$ binomial coefficients, where $L$ is the immunity duration.
+We calculate $\pi_r$ and $\pi'_r=\lim_{N\to \infty}\pi_r$ as $\lim_{N\to \infty} L/N=\nu>0$; the limiting procedure is interesting.
+We give other formulas for $\pi_r$ and those for the corresponding generating functions.
 0.2cm

-In spite of the 1D setup, there can be various applications of the distributions we obtain, not only for reinfections.
-Stock markets provide many such 1D situations: any executions with one equity are supposed to be separated by sufficiently long intervals.
-Almost any networks require their elements to pause for some time after they were triggered, including neural networks.
-Vehicles on a roads are clear 1D process, though the interval $L$ between the neighboring ones is generally significantly smaller than the length $N$ of the considered road segment.
+In spite of the 1D setup, there are various applications of $\pi_r, \pi_r'$, not only for reinfections.
+Almost any networks have refractoriness: excited agents cannot be immediately re-excited.
+Vehicular networks and trading equities in stock markets are typical examples.
+We focus in this paper on networks with relatively small number of possible states and when $\nu=L/N$ cannot be assumed negligible, which is obviously the case with reinfections.
 0.2cm

-Generally, our truncated Poisson distributions can be applicable to any 1D hardcore Poison-type processes: random disjoint configurations of subsegments of the length $L$ in the segment of the length $N$ if\ $L$ is some fraction of $N$, and if it is allowed that 1 subsegment (the last) goes beyond the right endpoint of the $N$-segment.
-Also, there can be several types of non-overlapping segments (with different lengths).
-0.2cm
+\comment{ Our Poisson-type distributions can be applicable to other 1D Mat\'ern-II processes when the lengths of (disjoint) random subsegments are comparable with the total length of the considered segment and when the last subsegment can go beyond $N$.
+The subsegments can be of different types (with different lengths and probabilities), which links our paper to stochastic processes.
+General formulas for any number of precesses and the corresponding distributions of probabilities of Young diagrams are obtained in (\ref{pipims}) and (\ref{piprims}). }

-As far as we know, our "truncated" distributions $\{\pi_r\}$ and $\{\pi'_r\}$ are new, as well as their application to reinfections of epidemics.
-Though there is of course a long history of hardcore point models and related combinatorics.
-They are some natural truncations of the Poisson distribution with $r\le $Ceiling$[N/L]$.
-The boundary effect is important:\, we allow one of the $L$-subsegments to go beyond the right endpoint of a given $N$-segment.
-For epidemics, this assumption is necessary.
-Stock markets give many examples: there can be open positions after the end of the considered period.
-Mathematically, the corresponding sum of all probabilities will be not $1$ without this "boundary effect".
+As far as we know, our distributions $\{\pi_r\}$ and $\{\pi'_r\}$ are new, as well as their application to reinfections of epidemics.
+The number of sates is bounded in our approach:\, $r\le $Ceiling$[N/L]$.
+The edge effects are important; we allow one of the subsegments to go beyond $N$, the right endpoint.
+This assumption is necessary for reinfections.
+Stock markets are such too: there can be open positions after the end of the considered period.
+Mathematically, the corresponding sum of all probabilities will not be $1$ without the edge effects.